 Goodwill represents the excess of consideration paid over the fair value of net assets acquired in business combinations and was created primarily through cable acquisitions.
-Cable franchises provide us with the exclusive right to provide video services in a specified area.
+Cable franchises provide us with the non-exclusive right to provide video services in a specified area.
 While some cable franchises are issued for a fixed time (generally 10 years), renewals of cable franchises have occurred routinely and at nominal cost.
 Moreover, we have determined that there are currently no legal, regulatory, contractual, competitive, economic or other factors that limit the useful lives of our cable franchises.

 Goodwill, cable franchises and other indefinite-lived intangible assets are not amortized but are tested at least annually for impairment.
 The testing is performed on the value as of November 30 each year, and is generally composed of comparing the book value of the assets to their fair value.
 Goodwill is tested by comparing the book value of our Cable segment to the fair value of the Cable segment, calculated under a discounted cash flow approach.
 Cable franchises are tested for impairment on an aggregate basis, consistent with the management of the Cable segment as a whole, utilizing a greenfield valuation approach.
+It is the Company's practice to engage an independent appraiser to prepare both the goodwill and franchise rights fair value analyses.